Protyasha-Roy/ion/README.md

 1. **Obtain a Gemini API Key:**

-   - Go to [Google AI](https://ai.google.dev) and sign in.
+   - Go to [Google AI Studio](https://aistudio.google.com/apikey) and sign in.
-   - Navigate to API Keys and generate a new key.
+   - Generate an API-key here.
-   - Copy the API key for later use.
+   - Copy and the API key for later use.

 2. **Set Up Your Environment File:**

-   - Locate the `.env.example` file in the repository.
+   - Locate the `.env.example` file in the repository(in the folder you installed ion).
    - Rename it to `.env`.
    - Open the `.env` file and update it with your API key and model:
      ```sh